A sample of giant radio sources from the NVGRC catalog: Search for giant radio sources in the NVGRC catalog

-We measured the angular sizes of the radio sources using VLASS and NVSS cutouts.
-Some sources on the VLASS maps have only a core and do not even have signs of radio lobes.
-For them we did not measure the VLASS sizes, and there were 29 such sources of the GRS.
-Note, that for 93 of the GRS candidates, the projected linear size obtained from the measurements on the VLASS maps turned out to be less than 0.7\,Mpc.
+We measured the angular sizes of radio sources using both NVSS and VLASS cutouts.
+Some sources in the VLASS maps show only a compact core without any noticeable lobes.
+In these cases, we did not measure the sizes from the VLASS data, and there were 29 such sources.